flufster4/Java-Expression-Parser/README.md

 ```

 ## Operations
-The current parser evaluates using order of operations.
+The current parser evaluates using order of operations (PEMDAS).
 The current supported operations are:
 * Addition (+)
 * Subtraction (-)
 * Multiplication (*)